mandysulli/StrainSort_pipeline/README.md

 Inputs required:
 1. Paired end FASTQ-Formatted sequencing reads (of any length) obtained from a sample(s) of interest
-2. Compiled reference genomes or sequences (such as scaffolds) as a reference database
+2. Compiled reference genomes or sequences (such as scaffolds) to be used as a reference database
 3. A strain key - must have the headers of the reference seuqences in the first column and the strain associated with that sequnce in the second column.
 Other data can be present.
 4. A single reference genome from the species of interest